Veterinary Nurse Work Experience

-Please note: We will only be accepting applications for the summer of 2014 from 1st - 31st January 2014, any applications sent before or after this date will not be taken into consideration.
+Please note: We will be accepting applications for the summer of 2014 until the 31st January 2014, any applications sent after this date will not be taken into consideration.

 Unlike most small animal Veterinary practices the clinical work is mostly dictated by the collection animals and work load can be highly variable so applicants should be prepared for this.
 There are many routine procedures that can occupy our time such as health checks on new arrival animals in quarantine, or checks on export animals, to follow up checks on animals on long term medications such as NSAID’s and sexing and micro-chipping of new juveniles for collection management.